The Ten (film)

-The Ten is a 2007 anthology comedy film directed by David Wain and cowritten by Wain and Ken Marino.
+The Ten is a 2007 anthology comedy film directed by David Wain, who also co-wrote the screenplay with Ken Marino.
 It was released through ThinkFilm.
 The film was released on August 3, 2007.
 The DVD was released on January 15, 2008.
 It is an international co-production between the United States and Mexico.
+It received mixed reviews.

 Plot

 Ten stories, each inspired by one of the Ten Commandments: